kkollsga/sheet-excavator/README.md

 - High Performance: Utilizes Rust’s efficiency and multithreading to handle large datasets.
 - Flexible Data Extraction: Supports various extraction methods for complex Excel form layouts.
 - JSON Output: Seamlessly integrates with modern data pipelines by outputting data in JSON format.

-## Installation
-Sheet Excavator is currently in its alpha phase, with limited functionality and is only compatible with Python 3.12 on Windows (AMD64 architecture).
-You can install the library directly from the repository using pip.

-### Prerequisites
-Python 3.12
-Windows AMD64 system

 ### Install with pip
 *To install Sheet Excavator, run the following command in your terminal:*